snehilsanyal/VConvIITG/README.md

 ### NOTE:

 1. We will provide the password to you on **22nd September 2020, 11 AM Indian Standard Time** through this webpage.
-2. Kindly, login through the link in the **dedicated time slot** to avoid fuss,so that we can rectify any issues in the experience.
+2. Kindly login through the link in the **dedicated time slot** to avoid fuss, so that we can rectify any issues in the experience.
 3. Only those who are graduating with an **Institute WebMail ID** and the **Password** for the room will be allowed to enter the space.
 We have set a guest list for allowed people.
 4. Each slot will have different passwords.
 If you have ```iitg.ac.in``` institute ID only then you will be allowed for the Virtual Presence experience.
-4. Maintain the necessary decorum of the platform as the event is big and everyone else will be present.
+5. Maintain the necessary decorum of the platform as the event is big and everyone else will be present.
 Kindly make this day memorable for you as well as others.

 ### Scheduled slots: